 After you go through this quick list of our ten favorites, head to the bottom of the article for a look at more specific genres like westerns, comedies, and so much more.

-Best movies on Netflix:
+The very best movies on Netflix:

-2. Monty Python and the Holy Grail
+3. Monty Python and the Holy Grail (comedy)

 After gathering a cult following for their work on the BBC comedy show Monty Python’s Flying Circus and a movie based on it, this group of sketch comedians blew audiences away with their first original film.
 1975’s Monty Python and the Holy Grail remains one of funniest movies ever made.
 If you have never watched it, prepare to start quoting a ton of its lines.
 This may be the best movie ever made about the myth of King Arthur as well, and that’s saying something.

-You can also catch up on the group’s earlier work on Netflix, which is streaming the entire run of the Monty Python’s Flying Circus TV series.
+You can catch up on the group’s earlier work on Netflix, which is streaming the entire run of the Monty Python’s Flying Circus TV series.
 Also make sure to watch another great film, Monty Python’s Life of Brian.

-6. Bird Box
+6. Bird Box (drama)